chaert-s/TiltKit/README.md

 `supportedOrientations` lets you define what device orientations the user can access.

-`updateInterval` specfies the clock speed of the `CMMotionManager`'s updates.
+`updateInterval` specfies the clock speed of the `CMMotionManager`'s updates in seconds.
 Please note that Apple specifies a maximum refresh rate of 100Hz for the accelerometer, so values lower than `0.01` will not do anything.
 Also, weird things tend to start happening with high refresh rates, so it is advised to keep the value within reason.

 # Further information
 I opted for a custom CoreMotion implementation, as `UIDevice.current.beginGeneratingDeviceOrientationNotifications()` didn't work on SwiftUI views for me.
 Also, with CoreMotion driving the interface changes, they work even when Orientation Lock is on.